BishopFox/BrokenHill/README.md

-# TKTK_Final_Tool_Name
+# Broken Hill

-TKTK_Final_Tool_Name generates crafted prompts that bypass restrictions in large language models (LLMs) using the greedy coordinate gradient (GCG) attack described in [the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, J. Zico Kolter, and Matt Fredrikson](https://arxiv.org/abs/2307.15043).
+Broken Hill is a productionized, ready-to-use automated attack tool that generates crafted prompts to bypass restrictions in large language models (LLMs) using the greedy coordinate gradient (GCG) attack described in [the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, J. Zico Kolter, and Matt Fredrikson](https://arxiv.org/abs/2307.15043).

-TKTK_Final_Tool_Name is a productionized, ready-to-use automated attack tool.
-It can generate robust prompts that successfully jailbreak LLMs configured differently than the one used to generate the prompts.
+Broken Hill can generate robust prompts that successfully jailbreak LLMs configured differently than the one used to generate the prompts.
 For example:

 * The same model with more or fewer parameters
 ** e.g. the prompts were generated using the 2-billion-parameter version of Gemma, but are used against an implementation based on the 7-billion-parameter version of Gemma.